Business adoption of wireless services is surging. According to the Webtorials 2008 WLAN State of the Market survey,...

 WWANs and WLANs commonly employ different measures to authenticate and secure data in transit.
 Enterprise WLAN security is largely about keeping corporate networks (wired and wireless) safe from misuse and attack; enterprise WWAN security focuses on protecting business data as it traverses public networks.

 Inside WLANs, administrators use 802.1x to control corporate network use, followed by 802.11i (AES) encryption to ensure privacy and integrity.
 Other methods may be applied to different user communities or applications – for example, WPA-PSK for handheld devices like VoIP phones, or captive portals for guests.
-However, all of these measures start and
+However, all of these measures start and end inside the local network, securing just a thin sliver of that network – the wireless edge.

 In contrast, workers who connect via WWANs use secure remote-access methods: SSL-protected Web portals, TLS-encrypted email connections, and/or virtual private network (VPN) tunnels.
 These approaches were developed to enable Internet-based access by business travelers, teleworkers and day extenders.
 As a result, they are network-independent, designed to tunnel private data nearly all the way to its final destination.